-Nunes and Dreze began their study with the assumption that customer loyalty programs could persuade customers to stick around — if customers were given a comparative head start in reaching their “payoff milestones.”
+Nunes and Dreze hypothesized that customer loyalty programs could persuade customers to stick around if they were given a head start.

-In their first study, the researchers gave 300 loyalty cards to customers at a local car wash.
+The researchers gave 300 loyalty cards to customers at a local car wash.
 All of the customers were told that each time they returned to have their car washed they would be given a stamp on their card.
 The incentive was a free car wash at the completion of their card.

 In truth, two different types of cards were handed out to customers.

 With such a similar setup, one might expect very similar results.
 However, that definitely wasn’t the case: The second group had a nearly double rate of loyalty card completion.

-Only 19 percent of customers in the eight-stamp group (the first group) made enough visits to complete their card.
-However, 34 percent of the 10-stamp group (the ones given a head start) came back enough times to finish their loyalty cards.
+Only 19% of customers in the eight-stamp group (the first group) made enough visits to complete their card.
+However, 34% of the 10-stamp group (the ones given a head start) came back enough times to finish their loyalty cards.

 Since the first group had eight slots to complete and the second group had 10 slots to complete (but with a two-slot head start), both groups needed eight purchases before they could get a free car wash.

-According to Nunes and Dreze, the head-start loyalty card helped customers mentally reframe the completion process; the fact that they didn't have to start something from scratch played a meaningful role in their motivation to complete the card.
+The difference was that the “head start” loyalty card helped customers mentally frame the completion process; the fact that they didn’t have to start something from scratch played a meaningful role in their motivation to complete the card.